 Although we have a lot of different organizations to work with, space is limited in the internship program, so registration is application-based.
 Students must first interview with the UHM-based supervisor and submit a sample of their writing.
 The host organization will then interview the prospective intern and may decline to take on students who appear to be unsuitable for the position.

-Send a message to Darin Payne at firstname.lastname@example.org expressing interest, outlining your reasons for pursuing an internship, and indicating two or three host organizations that most interest you.
+Send a message to the English Undergraduate Director at email@example.com expressing interest, outlining your reasons for pursuing an internship, and indicating two or three host organizations that most interest you.
 (See the list below.)

 Along with your message, send a sample of your best writing, four to six pages in length.
 A paper from one of your classes is fine, but if you have examples of workplace, nonfiction, or journalistic writing, that would be optimal.
 Do not send creative writing samples.

-If your writing sample qualifies you for the program, Professor Payne will contact you for an interview with him and then arrange an interview with the host organization.
+If your writing sample qualifies you for the program, you will be contacted for an interview with the professor in charge of the program, after which you will then arrange an interview with the host organization.

 Host Organizations for UHM English Department Interns

 The organizations listed below have either hosted interns from the UHM English Department in the past or have expressed an interest in hosting an intern this coming semester.
 Students may also propose their own internship hosts if they have a connection to a local organization or publication.
-Contact Darin Payne (email@example.com) if you are interested in pursuing one of these opportunities.
+Contact Candace Fujikane (firstname.lastname@example.org) if you are interested in pursuing one of these opportunities.

 Becker Communications, Inc. is a full-service public relations agency with experience and expertise in event planning, marketing, corporate communications, government affairs, issue management, crisis communication and community relations.

 Our firm is currently looking for students wishing to gain hands-on experience at one of Hawaii’s premier public relations agencies.
 According to their skill set and interests, interns at Becker Communications, Inc. will have the opportunity to gain experience in the following areas: